+Figure A3-V

 Part 5 – Example of illuminating surface in comparison with light-emitting surface in the case of a "single function lamp" (see paragraphs 2.10.2. to 2.10.3. of this Regulation)

 Examples of a light source with a reflector optic behind an outer lens: